sarthaknaithani/CS6910_Assignment3/README.md

 3. Your run will be logged to wandb to my project "CS6910_Assignment3" and entity="cs22m078"
 4. You can view the logs that is the model training accuracy, validation accuracy, testing accuracy and respective losses

-# File Structre
+# File Structure
 A breif description of the list of files, and their respective purposes.
 1. `CS6910_Assignment3.py` - A class for handling data and all the data related methods
-2. `Utils.py` - A genaral set of versatile utility functions that is used in this assignment.
+2. `train.py` - A genaral set of versatile utility functions that is used in this assignment.
-3. `SequenceLearning.py` - This is the main file, containing the Encoder, Decoder, AttentionDecoder, and Seq2Seq model.
+3. `transliteration.py` - This is the main file, containing the Encoder, Decoder, AttentionDecoder, and Seq2Seq model.
-4. `BestModels.ipynb` - This file takes care of perfoming the WandB Sweeps for hyper-paramter tuning, and training, testing the best models found in the WandB sweeps.
+4. `transliteration.ipynb` - This file takes care of perfoming the WandB Sweeps for hyper-paramter tuning, and training, testing the best models found in the WandB sweeps.
 5. `train.py` - Code to implement the command line interface to interact with the repository

 # Classes in Sequence Learning